Software patents under United States patent law: History

+During the 1960s software was not seen as patentable, while computer hardware was.
+To receive a patent on his software, Martin Goetz had to build what Burton Grad of the Computer History Museum later described as a "hardware-fake".
 In the late 1960s and early 1970s, the US Patent Office (as it was then called; the name was later changed to the US Patent and Trademark Office [PTO or USPTO]) and the United States Court of Customs and Patent Appeals (CCPA) were at odds over the patent-eligibility of technical advances whose departure from the prior art was only in the use of a software algorithm.
 The Office rejected such claims and declined to patent them, but the CCPA repeatedly reversed the Office's rulings and ordered the issuance of patents.
 The Office's position was hampered during the 1960s by the uncertainty over whether the Supreme Court could review decisions of the CCPA, because it was unclear whether it was an Article I or Article III court.
 That question was resolved, however, in Brenner v.
 Manson, in which the Court held the CCPA an Article III court and that there was certiorari jurisdiction to review CCPA decisions.

 The Manson decision also began a string of decisions in which the Supreme Court reversed decisions of the CCPA, and then those of its successor court the United States Court of Appeals for the Federal Circuit (CAFC), which had reversed decisions of the Patent Office or PTO denying a patent to an applicant.